aletsmc07/React-Portfolio/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Please be sure that you have installed a source code editor like VSC; it is also important to install NodeJs and MongoDB.
+Please be sure that you have installed a source code editor like VSC; it is also important to install NodeJs.

 ### Prerequisites